Sharp non-explicit blow-up profile for perturbed nonlinear heat equations with gradient terms: Introduction and statement of the results

-Can we determine its equivalent near the blow-up point? \end{itemize} As a matter of fact, our first aim in this paper is to answer those open questions.
-More precisely, we have the following statement. \begin{theorem}[\textbf{Single-point blow-up and final profile}] Assume $N\geq 1$ and let be $u$ solution of \eqref{eq:1} constructed in \cite{EZ2011} which blows up at $T$ at the blow up point $a$. \begin{enumerate}[label=(\roman*)] \item It holds that $"a"$ is the only blow-up point. \item There exists a final profile $u_*$ as in \eqref{u_*}, for all $x\in \R^N\backslash \{a\}$.
+As a matter of fact, our first aim in this paper is to answer those open questions.
+For this matter we define the set $S_{a,T,h}$. \begin{defn} For a given $(a,T)\in \R^N\times \R^+$ and $h$ verifies \eqref{condition h}, we define $S_{a,T,h}$ as the set of the solutions $u$ of \eqref{eq:1} with perturbation term $h$ and which blows up at time $T$ and at the point $a$, with $q(x,s)\in V_A(s)$ for all $s\geq s_0$ and for a certain $A>0$, where $q$ and $V_A(s)$ are defined later in \eqref{equality w and q} and in Propostion \ref{def V_A} respectively. \end{defn} In this definition, we don't require $a$ to be the only blow-up point.
+As a matter of fact, one of our main results in this paper is to prove that this is the case of all $u\in S_{a,T,h}.$ \begin{remark} The solution constructed in \cite{EZ2011} belongs to $S_{a,T,h}$. \end{remark} Our first result answers the questions mentionned earlier.
+This is the statement: \begin{theorem}[\textbf{Single-point blow-up and final profile}] Assume $N\geq 1$ and let be $(a,T)\in \R^N\times \R^+$, $h$ verifies \eqref{condition h} and $u\in S_{a,T,h}$. \begin{enumerate}[label=(\roman*)] \item It holds that $"a"$ is the only blow-up point. \item There exists a final profile $u_*$ as in \eqref{u_*}, for all $x\in \R^N\backslash \{a\}$.
 Moreover, there exists $\epsilon>0$, such that for all $\epsilon\geq |x-a|> 0$ \end{enumerate} \end{theorem}

 Our next goal is to see whether we can improve the error estimate in \eqref{behaviour1}, or whether we can derive a Taylor expansion of the solution.
 As it was noted by Zaag in \cite{Z2002}, any attempt of doing such thing will lead to computations trapped in the scales of powers of $\frac{1}{|\log(T-t)|}$, which is a slow decaying variable in comparison to the natural decaying variable $T-t$.
 This was already noticed formally by Vel{\'a}zquez, Galaktionov, and Herrero in \cite{VGH1991}.
 In particular, having an expansion in the scale of powers of $T-t$ seemed out of reach, at least if one applies naive iterations to derive higher order terms starting from the first term of order $\frac{1}{|\log(T-t)|}$.